John Benton Callis: Return to Wisconsin

 He returned to Lancaster and engaged in the real-estate business.

 He was elected to a single one-year term in the Wisconsin State Assembly in 1874 as part of the short-lived Liberal Reform Party.

 He retired from active pursuits, and died in Lancaster on September 24, 1898.
 He was interred in Hillside Cemetery.

 Personal life and family

 John Benton Callis was the eldest child of Henry Callis and his wife Christina (née Benton) Callis.
 Callis had two younger sisters.
 His nephew, George Barnett, was a career United States Marine Corps officer and became the 12th Commandant of the Marine Corps during the presidency of Woodrow Wilson.

-John Benton Callis married Martha "Mattie" Barnett of Pittsburgh, Pennsylvania.
+John Benton Callis married Martha "Mattie" Barnett of Brookville, Pennsylvania.
 They had five children together.